cbmi-group/MRE/README.md

 *Jiaxing Huang, Yaoru Luo, Yuanhao Guo, Wenjing Li, Zichen Wang, Guole Liu and Ge Yang*

 J. Huang, Y. Luo and  Y. Guo contributed equally to this work.
+This is the official code for the paper; please see the [link][https://academic.oup.com/bioinformatics/article/40/10/btae559/7762635] for the paper.
 Architecture of the Multi-resolution Encoder (MRE).

 <img src="./figures/architecture.png" style="width: 80%; height: auto;">